Your Entire Sephora Holiday Haul Is On Sale — Time To Stock Up

 Advertisement

 In addition to the steepest discount, Rouge members also get to shop the sale early, beginning today.
-For VIBs and Insides, the fun starts on November 9.
+For VIBs, the fun starts on November 9, and Insiders can shop from November 11.
 No matter your tier, the sale ends on November 15, giving you anywhere from six to 10 days to stock up at a discount.
 (The deal doesn't include products from The Ordinary or MAC Cosmetics VIVA GLAM, and you're limited to one Dyson item, five Morphe items, and three Tarte Shape Tape concealers per purchase.)

-But that's not all: From November 5–15, you can get even deeper discounts on Sephora Collections products.
-You don't have to even be a Beauty Insider or use a code to save 30% on its seriously slept-on exclusive range of accessibly priced makeup, skincare, and tools.
+But that's not all: From November 5–15, you can get even deeper discounts on Sephora Collection's products.
+All Beauty Insider levels can automatically get 30% off at checkout on SC's seriously slept-on exclusive range of accessibly priced makeup, skincare, and tools.
 Ahead, peruse a sampling of what we're shopping from the sale.

 You can't go wrong with a highly-giftable makeup brush set, especially one that's dripping in crimson and gold glitter.